TulikaOjha/IMDB-5000-Excel-Analysis/README.md

-# IMDB-5000-Excel-Analysis
-Interactive Excel dashboard analyzing 5,500+ movies (1920–2022) by gross earnings, IMDb ratings, genres, directors, and actors.
-Fully slicer-responsive with clear KPIs, charts, and trends.
-Built using Pivot Tables, Power Query, and Excel visuals to showcase BI and storytelling skills.

 # 🎬 Cinema by the Numbers: Box Office & Ratings Dashboard (1920–2022)

-An interactive Excel dashboard analyzing 100+ years of movie data, designed to surface trends in genre popularity, ratings, and box office success.
+An interactive Excel dashboard analyzing 100+ years of 5500+ movies' data, designed to surface trends in genre popularity, ratings, and box office success.

 ## 📊 Project Highlights